 Agents should consider using pre-qualification as an extra precautionary measure before submitting a tenant for referencing.
-A pre-qualification form that the tenants fill out can say that they meet certain criteria, they've paid the holding deposit.
+A pre-qualification form that the tenants fill out can say that they meet certain criteria and they've paid the holding deposit.

 Questions you can ask include:

-Do you have any adverse credit in the last 3 years?
+- Do you have any adverse credit in the last 3 years?

-If renting, are you able to provide a positive reference from your current landlord?
+- If renting, are you able to provide a positive reference from your current landlord?

-Can you confirm you earn at least 30 times the rent PCM each year, and can you prove this with either an employment reference, accountant reference or proof of funds?
+- Can you confirm you earn at least 30 times the rent PCM each year, and can you prove this with either an employment reference, accountant reference or proof of funds?

-Do you have the right to rent in the UK and documentation to prove this?
-(You can always share the government link for the full list of what your tenant could provide on this point.)
+- Do you have the right to rent in the UK and documentation to prove this?
+You can always share the government link for the full list of what your tenant could provide on this point.

 Having your tenants' responses in writing can help solidify everything.
 Your agency is protected, and you're not risking your time and your landlords' property's shelf life.

-The referencing results
+3. Analyse the referencing results

-For example, if the referee works at a small cafe, and they've only got a Gmail email address, that's understandable.
-If they work for BT and they've put a Gmail address, then you've got reason to be suspicious - and it's unlikely you'd get rent guarantee on that either.
+For example, if the referee works at a small cafe, and they've only got a personal Gmail email address, that's understandable.
+If they work for Microsoft and they've put a personal Gmail address, then you've got reason to be suspicious - and it's unlikely you'd get rent protection on that either.